 With a Bachelors of Arts degree in Communications and a Masters of Adult Education, Sophia is a part of the next generation of thought leaders grounded in their culture.

 In 2018, Sophia spoke at TEDxYYC on “The Art of Survival: A Modern-Day Inuit Odyssey Through the Arts.”
 She is the first Inuk in history, to speak in TEDx .
 In her talk, Sophia leads you through a complex history of culture and art through thought provoking and endearing storytelling.

 Sophia has curated public art initiatives for the City of Calgary, the Glenbow Museum, and the Canada Winter Games.
 She has been featured in Canadian Art Magazine, Indigenous Tourism of Alberta commercials, and served a three-year term with the Board of Directors for Calgary Arts Development Authority.

-Sophia will be giving the opening keynote address at the 2022 Meeting of the Inuit Art Society in Vancouver, Canada.
+Sophia will be giving the opening keynote address on September 29th at the 2022 Meeting of the Inuit Art Society in Vancouver, Canada.